esmolina/rss-simple-crud-api/README.md

 - PUT try sending invalid data;
 - DELETE (http://localhost:3000/api/users/{createdUserId}) to delete created user;

+### Dotenv
+In the root folder of the project rename .env.example to .env and start the server.
+You will see that it is running on port 4000.
+Previously, it was running on port 3000.

 ### Production mode
 Command `npm run start:prod` will start the build (production mode).
 Terminate process and after this you will see the dist folder in the root directory.